code-whisperer-abiala/tesla-stock-trend-analysis-2020-2025/README.md

 - Integrate sentiment signals from social media
 - Publish dashboard as an embedded link when live access becomes available

+## Update (as of April 2025)

+While this case study focused on Tesla’s stock performance through April 2025, recent developments provide additional context.

+Following Musk’s announcement to reduce his engagement with the Department of Government Efficiency (DOGE), Tesla’s stock has been steadily rebounding and is now trading above $250, despite earlier concerns over falling profits.

+This reinforces one of the case study’s key insights: narrative shifts, not just financial fundamentals, play a powerful role in Tesla’s market behavior.

 ##  About the Analyst
 Grace Isiaka is a data analyst passionate about building dashboards and uncovering the story behind the data.
 She specializes in creating visual, business-driven insights across analytics and applied machine learning.